Essex Chanel: History

 Wiggins started Essex Chanel to go in a different musical direction than his first band, Fetla.
-After Fetla went on a 2-year hiatus in 2005, Essex Chanel became Wiggins’s primary project.
+After Fetla went on a 2-year hiatus in 2005, Essex Chanel became Wiggins's primary project.

-Most of Essex Chanel’s prolific recorded output is arranged and produced by Wiggins.
+Most of Essex Chanel's recorded output is arranged and produced by Wiggins.
 Wiggins likes to experiment and use different musical styles from release-to-release, sometimes even from song-to-song.
 “With each album, I go in a different direction.
 I challenge myself,” Wiggins said in the RedEye.

 In November 2010, Essex Chanel released song number 250, The Good Times.
 The song was played on Chicago's WXRT-FM's Local Anesthetic.

 In January 2011, Essex Chanel confirmed they would be a guest on Chic-a-Go-Go.

-Musical Style and Influences
+Musical style and influences

 Essex Chanel is typically categorized as indie rock, indie pop, or folk pop, but due to the experimentation of Wiggins’ songwriting the music has fallen into an additional variety of music genres, including bluegrass, folk, Americana, dance/electronica, honky-tonk, alternative and classical, while still retaining mostly a pop-influenced base with an emphasis on melody, playfulness and orchestration.

 Essex Chanel is most commonly compared to Ween due to a similarity in the way both bands genre-jump and use a wide array of music influences, as well as the sense of humor both groups have.

 Essex Chanel's release Love is Proximity was compared to Sufjan Stevens, Arcade Fire, and The Magnetic Fields 69 Love Songs.